Pink Eye (Conjunctivitis)

 - Wash your face and eyelids with mild soap or baby shampoo and rinse with water to remove irritating substances.

+Some symptoms can be a sign of a serious problem, such as an ulcer, which can result in permanent vision loss.
 Call your healthcare provider or seek medical care right away if you experience:

 - An increase in sensitivity to light, especially if it’s severe.